Sky localization of space-based detectors with time-delay interferometry: Methodology

 \subsection{The TDI configurations and fiducial detectors}

-For space-based GW detectors, it is difficult to maintain the exact equality of the arm lengths due to the motion of spacecrafts (SCs), so laser frequency noise cannot be effectively removed when two beams are recombined directly at the photo-detector.
-Fortunately, the multiple readouts of space-based GW detectors can provide observables that are insensitive to laser fluctuation and optical-bench motions by properly choosing time shifted and linear combinations.
+For space-based GW detectors, it is impossible to maintain the exact equality of the arm lengths due to the motion of spacecraft (SC), so laser frequency noise cannot be effectively removed when two beams are recombined directly at the photo-detector.
+Fortunately, we can form, from the multiple readouts of space-based GW detectors, observables that are insensitive to laser frequency fluctuations and optical bench motions by properly choosing time shifted and linearly combined data streams.
 This technique is known as TDI.
-There are six configurations for the first-generation TDI combinations as shown in Fig. \ref{schematic}, Sagnac $\zeta$, six-pulse $(\alpha, \beta, \gamma)$, unequal-arm Michelson $(X, Y, Z)$, Relay $(U, V, W)$, Beacon $(P, Q, R)$, and monitor $(E, F, G)$.
-The spacecrafts are labeled as 1, 2, 3, the optical paths between two SCs are denoted by $L_a$ with the unit vector $n_a$, and the index $a$ corresponds to the opposite SC.
+Although there are numerous TDI combinations \cite{Muratore:2020mdf} which can be derived from the four generators $(\alpha, \beta, \gamma,\zeta)$ \cite{Prince:2002hp}, we focus on six particular TDI combinations \cite{Tinto:2004wu,Tinto:2014lxa,Tinto:2020fcc} in this paper.
+As shown in figure \ref{schematic}, these six combinations for the first-generation TDI are Sagnac $\zeta$, six-pulse $(\alpha, \beta, \gamma)$, Michelson $(X, Y, Z)$, Relay $(U, V, W)$, Beacon $(P, Q, R)$, and monitor $(E, F, G)$.
+In figure \ref{schematic}, the spacecraft is labeled as 1, 2, 3, the optical paths between two SCs are denoted by $L_a$ which are assumed to be constant for the discussion of the first-generation TDI combinations, the index $a$ corresponds to the opposite $\text{SC}_a$ and $a=1,2,3$.
 The three channels of each configuration are obtained by cyclical permutation of the spacecraft indices.
-For the delayed data stream, following \cite{Estabrook:2000ef, Prince:2002hp}, we donate the $y_{ab,c}$ as the relative frequency fluctuations time series measured from reception at $\text{SC}_b$ with transmission from $\text{SC}_d$ ($d\equiv a$ and $d\equiv b$) along $L_a$ by delayed $L_c$, and the notation, for example, are $y_{31,2}=y_{31}(t-L_2)$ and $y_{31,32}=y_{31}(t-L_3-L_2)$.